-This term describes Israel's systematic containment of Palestinian civilian populations, by confining them to particular areas of land and through the
+This term describes Israel's systematic containment of Palestinian civilian populations, by confining them to particular areas of land and through the imposition of restrictions on their movement, residence as well as other activities, for no other reason than their Palestinian identity.

-- It highlights the nature of the policies and practices of the Israeli occupation that seek to cut Palestinians off from each other, whether between different areas of the West Bank, between the West Bank and Gaza, between the occupied territories and the lands inside the Green Line, or between highly populated Palestinian areas within Israel (such as the Galilee and the Nagab) and the rest of the territory. - It describes the collective, structural and spatial ill-treatment of Palestinians, which severely hindrances their rights and living conditions.
+It highlights the nature of the policies and practices of the Israeli occupation that seek to cut Palestinians off from each other. whether between different areas of the West Bank, between the West Bank and Gaza, between the occupied territories and the lands inside the Green Line, or between highly populated Palestinian areas within Israel (such as the Galilee and the Nagab) and the rest of the territory.

+It describes the collective, structural and spatial ill-treatment of Palestinians, which severely hindrances their rights and living conditions.